What is a Web Developer Portfolio?

 Page Structure

-- Projects Page - A more detailed list of all of your projects, beyond just the highlighted ones.
+- Projects Page - A list of all your projects, not just the featured ones.

-- About Me Page - Dedicated page to speak more about your background and personality, making the portfolio feel more personal.
+- About Me Page - A page where you talk about your background and personality.

-- Contact Page - Dedicated page for a contact form and links to your socials.
+- Contact Page - A page with a contact form and links to your social media.

-Content Hierarchy simply means how your portfolio sections are laid out.
+Content Hierarchy is how you organize your portfolio sections.

-Your hero section is the most important section of your portfolio, thus it should be the first section visitors see at the top of your webpage.
+Your hero section should be the first thing visitors see.
+It's the most important part of your portfolio.

 Recommended Content Heirarchy: